-The meal kits won’t work for anyone who doesn’t want to pay extra for Amazon Fresh or who wants a bigger selection of meals to choose from.
+The meal kits won’t work for anyone who wants a bigger selection of meals to choose from.

 Technically there’s a whole grocery list of add-ons to choose from since Amazon meal kits are sold through Amazon Fresh, the company’s online grocery delivery service.
 The selection changes depending on the region, but it pretty much includes anything a typical grocery store would carry.